IMbackK/libscipaper/README.md

 For questions or comments, as well as help with the usage of the plugin API contact devnull@uvos.xyz

-Full API documentation is avialable at [here](http://uvos.xyz/kiss/libscipaperdoc)
+Full documentation is avialable at [here](http://uvos.xyz/kiss/libscipaperdoc)